gpsaggese/umd_data605/tutorials/tutorial_template/README.md

-This is a template to easily create Dockerized environments
+This directory is a template to easily create Dockerized environments.

 ## Dockerfile

-It is a `Dockerfile` to create a Docker container with
+It is a `Dockerfile` to create a Docker container with:
   - Ubuntu 20.4
   - Some system utilities
   - Python